ntploc21/string-matching-sc203/README.md

 # String Matching Survey (SC203)

+This repository contains implementations and a comparative study of various string comparison algorithms, including Rabin-Karp, Knuth-Morris-Pratt (KMP), Boyer-Moore, Suffix Tree, and Aho-Corasick.
+Each algorithm has its own dedicated folder with the corresponding implementation.

 # Introduction

-String comparison algorithms form the backbone of computer science, finding applications in text processing, pattern matching, and data mining.
-Our survey aims to unravel the performance nuances of these popular algorithms while offering practical code implementations.
+String comparison algorithms form the backbone of computer science, finding applications in text processing, pattern matching, biological sequences finding and data analysis.
+Our survey aims to giving a brief explanation, result of benchmark of three common but widely used problem for these algorithms and compare them to see the difference.

+Problem we have proposed to tested on these algorithm are:
+1. Single Pattern Searching in a Text;
+2. Multiple Pattern Searching in a Text;
+3. Multiple Pattern Searching in a Text with Multiple Patterns.

-# Algorithm
+# Algorithms

 - Rabin-Karp
 - Knuth-Morris-Pratt (KMP)